AppKaki/blockly-ulisp/README.md

 # Blockly for uLisp on RISC-V BL602

-Browser-based graphical development tool that runs uLisp code on BL602 RISC-V Board.
+Browser-based graphical development tool that runs uLisp scripts on BL602 RISC-V Board.

 Try it here...